marinerslakers/Csci-440/projects/part03/SETUP.md

 those changes up to the server, you can use `git pull` from the other location to bring it up to date.

-## Submitting your work

-For the labs, you may be able to just demo your work to me in class or in office hours before the deadline, but this may be difficult as there are many students.
-An alternative would be for the assignment that you are turning in, submit on D2L.
-The submission should contain your your team members' names, a link to your repository, and hash value of the commit that you are submitting.
-(See below for how to get a commit's hash.)

-** Note: Normally with git, forks are used to make changes to a repository that you don't own.
-After implementing a feature, usually a pull request is issued from your fork to the original repository.
-The maintainers of the original repository can choose to incorporate your changes or not.
-Unfortunately, pull requests on public repositories (like this one), are public as well.
-So if you were to turn in your work using pull requests, anyone could view it, so we're NOT using pull requests. **

 ## More Git Basics

 Git is a distributed version control system (VCS).
 When you cloned the